BennyLWK/travelApp/README.md

 ## To Be Implemented:

 - iOS part not yet testing since I using window PC.
-- add travel-related events directly from the app.
+- iOS: Add travel related events directly from the app.
+- Android: Set a reminder notification